Nonequilibrium nonlinear response theory of amplitude-dependent dissipative conductivity in disordered superconductors: Theoretical framework

 When the ac field is sufficiently weak, the third-order correction \( {\bf J}^{(3)} \sim \mathcal{O}(q_0^3) \) can be safely neglected.
 However, as the field strength increases, the linear-response approximation breaks down, and nonlinear contributions of order \( \mathcal{O}(q_0^3) \) begin to emerge.
 Given that \( {\bf E}^3(t) = {\bf E}_0^3 \sin^3(\omega_{\rm ac} t) \propto 3\sin(\omega_{\rm ac} t) - \sin(3\omega_{\rm ac} t) \), it follows that \( {\bf J}^{(3)}(t) \) contains both first- and third-harmonic components.
 In Fourier space, this is expressed as

 Here, \( \mathbf{J}^{(3)}_{\rm 1H} \) represents the nonlinear correction to the linear first-harmonic component \( \mathbf{J}^{(1)}_{\rm 1H} \).
-The third-harmonic component \( \mathbf{J}^{(3)}_{\rm 3H} \) is known to exhibit a resonance feature associated with the Higgs mode, a hallmark frequently exploited in experimental studies.
+The third-harmonic component \( \mathbf{J}^{(3)}_{\rm 3H} \) (in disordered superconductors) is known to exhibit a resonance feature associated with the Higgs mode, a hallmark frequently exploited in experimental studies.
 Analytical expressions for both components are derived below.